Optimal Spectral Recovery of a Planted Vector in a Subspace: Introduction

 \subsection{Organization}

-In Section~\ref{sec:estimate}, we study estimation of a planted vector in a subspace assuming either Model~\ref{mod:gauss} or Model~\ref{mod:orth}.
-In particular, we provide entrywise error bounds for the spectral estimator and identify the conditions for exact recovery of a planted Bernoulli--Rademacher vector.
+In Section~\ref{sec:ex-work}, we discuss related models and results in the literature.
+In Section~\ref{sec:estimate}, we study estimation of a planted vector in a subspace assuming either Model~\ref{mod:gauss} or~\ref{mod:orth}.
+In particular, we provide entrywise error bounds for the spectral estimator and identify the conditions for recovery of a planted Bernoulli--Gaussian or Bernoulli--Rademacher vector.
 In Section~\ref{sec:lower}, we turn to the problem of detecting a planted vector in a subspace.
 We establish lower bounds for a class of spectral and low-degree methods that match our upper bounds for the estimation problem.
-The proofs of our results are provided in Section~\ref{sec:proof}.
+The proofs of our results are provided in Sections~\ref{sec:proof-upper} and~\ref{sec:proof-lower}, as well as in the appendix.